HoffmannV/static-site-gen/README.md

 ## Description

-The Static Page Generator automates the process of converting Markdown files into HTML.
+The Static Site Generator automates the process of converting Markdown files into HTML.
 The generator reads Markdown files from the `contents` folder, applies the `template.html` for layout and styling, and saves the generated HTML files in the `public` folder.
 You can run the program using `main.py` in the `src` folder or via `main.sh` in the root folder for convenience.

 ## Usage